January 5, 2025

 Rankings

-The top-scoring card for every NFL playoff game will earn a prize for its owner: an offer of a "refund" of part or all of your total donation, calculated at $ 0.50 per paid player in the Bingo tournament.
+The top-scoring card for every NFL playoff game will earn a prize for its owner: an offer of a "refund" of part or all of your total donation, calculated based on the number of players in the Bingo tournament.

 The top-scoring card for each game will be based on: